Phone: +91-44-2257 4847

 Neutron Group at

-We also have collaboration with other renowned Condensed Matter groups at national level and groups at Max Planck Institute, Oxford, Dresden, Ames, Orsay, Augsburg, Brookhaven National Laboratory, Pavia, and Slovenia.
+We also have collaboration with renowned Condensed Matter groups at national level and groups at Max Planck Institute, Oxford, Ames, Orsay, Augsburg, Brookhaven National Laboratory.

 We are very thankful to the following funding agencies for their generous support in our research efforts.